thousandeyes/thousandeyes-sdk-python/CONTRIBUTING.md

 # How to report a bug

 If you run into problems using the SDK, you can post [issues](https://github.com/thousandeyes/thousandeyes-sdk-python/issues) here on GitHub.

+If you discover a security bug, please do not report it through GitHub.
+Instead, please see security procedures in [SECURITY.md](/SECURITY.md).